ffedox/alicefedotova/content/project/ilgiornale-scraping/index.md

   - Corpus Construction
 ---

-Scripts for extracting a corpus of comments and articles from the website of the newspaper Il Giornale.
+Scripts for extracting a corpus from the website of the newspaper Il Giornale.

 <!--more-->